The Healing Power of ART & ARTISTS

 Your email address will not be published.
 Required fields are marked *

 The Healing Power of ART & ARTISTS (HPAA) is an initiative of Manhattan Arts International, NYC, NY.
 It was founded in 2015 by Renée Phillips, artists’ advocate & mentor, and also Founder, Director & Curator of Manhattan Arts International.
-As a community of artists, writers and advocates we believe ART & ARTISTS are positive catalysts for enhancing the well-being of individuals, society and the environment.
-ART & ARTISTS have the power to bring positive change to the world.
+We are an online community of artists, healing practitioners and art advocates who believe art serves as a positive catalyst for healing individuals, society and the environment.
+We know that ART & ARTISTS have the power to bring positive change to the world.

 Learn more about us.